 Why choose our law firm in Italy?

-Below you can watch a video about the legal services provided by our Italian lawyers to international clients interested in doing business in Italy:
+Below you can watch a video about the legal services provided by our Rome lawyers to international clients interested in doing business in Italy:

 How can a foreign investor start a business in Italy?

 Starting a business is easy when you know beforehand what to expect and what our Italian lawyers are ready to offer for company registration.
 Our lawyer in Italy will first explain in detail the types of companies available for registration and their advantages.

 Once the clients understand all the requirements of the Commercial Code and the documents they need to supply for registration, our lawyers can draft the required documents and submit them with the Italian Trade Register.
-Company incorporation can also be done by granting the power of attorney to our lawyer in Italy, thus gaining more time with other preparations.
+Company incorporation can also be done by granting the power of attorney to our Rome lawyers, thus gaining more time with other preparations.

 What are the main types of companies to be incorporated by our lawyer in Italy?